 The guidelines and procedures outlined below are intended to streamline the event reservation and planning process, create consistent event experiences, maximize space usage, maintain the integrity of the facilities and to provide support for users of our spaces.

 S.A. chartered organizations, University-recognized Greek groups, department recognized student groups, faculty and staff are permitted to make room reservations through the B There website.
 Users are able to login with their PODS username and password.
 Students that wish to make requests on behalf of their student group should submit the B There Account Request Form to have their account changed (limit one account per group).
 All faculty and staff are automatically permitted reservation access.

-The Union only processes requests for the following locations: Union indoor spaces, the Korean Center, Peace Quad, Spine and Campus Perimeter.
+The Union only processes requests for the following locations: Union indoor spaces, the Korean Center, Peace Quad, Spine and Campus Perimeter and a select section of Library rooms.
 All other requests are processed by other offices.

 Reservations are granted on a first come, first served basis.
 The following rules apply:

 - Rooms reserved by groups should be used for their official group purposes and not personal use (individual birthday parties, study sessions, etc).
 A select group of rooms in the Classroom Wing can be reserved for study space.

 - Student organizations can designate one person from their group for requestor access to the B There reservation system.

 - Reservation requests require up to three business days for processing.
 Requests are processed Monday through Friday.

 - The Union operating hours are as follows:

 - Monday – Thursday: 8:00 a.m. – 12:00 a.m.